elastic/eui/wiki/creating-icons.md

 ## Design the icon

-From a content perspective, we've taken an approach of being open to many types of icons.
+From a content perspective, we've taken an approach of being open to many types of icons so long as they don't duplicate an icon that already exists.
 Stylistically, we have more stringent requirements outlined below.

 ### Content